In which Veena falls asleep all the time and is troubled by dreams of a princess. Is she the Indian sleeping beauty?

 We were on our way again…in a van, a few days later!

 “Maybe it happened for the best, Aarti.
 We get to stop at all these small towns and villages and make it a family vacation.
-We’ll get to Sonapur in 3 or 4 days,” Appa beamed as we loaded our bags.
+We’ll get to Sonapur in three or four days,” Appa beamed as we loaded our bags.